CreativeBottle/starlingMVC/README.md

 		}
 	}
 }

+package com.mygame.controllers
+{
+	public class GameModel
+	{
+		[Bindings]
+		public var bindings:Bindings;

+		public function set score(value:int):void
+		{
+			if(value != _score)
+			{
+				_score = value;

+				bindings.invalidate(this, "score");
+			}
+		}

+		public function get score():int
+		{
+			return _score;
+		}
+		private var _score:int;
+	}
+}
 ```
+In the above example you can see that in the controller the Inject tag includes "auto='false'".
+This disables the auto binding so that a check is not done on every iteration of the Juggler.
+In the GameMode, we are injecting the Bindings instance and then invalidating manually when the property changes.
+Once the property is invalidated, it will be automatically updated on the next pass of the juggler.

 Manual Bean Creation/Removal
 ------------
 Manual bean creation and removal is done through the event system.
 Dispatching `BeanEvent.ADD_BEAN` will add and process a new bean.
 Dispatching `BeanEvent.REMOVE_BEAN` will remove the bean from the system.